 Searches on social media also link the Kardashians with the drug.
 But despite Kim Kardashian never confirming her use of Ozempic and her sister, Khloe, issuing a statement denying that she'd used it, it continues to clock up hashtags.

-Other celebrities have openly admitted using the drug as a weight loss aid including Elon Musk, who told Twitter he'd tried it – alongside a similar drug, Wegovy.
-The Tesla founder said the once-weekly injectable was his secret weapon for being "down 30lbs".
-Jeremy Clarkson also recently discussed using the drug in a bid to lose weight and help prevent type 2 diabetes.
+Other celebrities have openly admitted using the drug as a weight loss aid including Elon Musk, who told Twitter he'd tried it, saying the once-weekly injectable was his secret weapon for being "down 30lbs".
+Jeremy Clarkson also discussed using the drug in a bid to lose weight.

-It's causing quite the buzz online.
+It's causing a buzz online.
 Thanks to its reputation as the weight loss drug du jour, Ozempic is quickly clocking up views and shares on social media.
-On TikTok the hashtag #ozempic already has 414.1 million views and counting, while Instagram is littered with users sharing their "Ozempic journey" to weight loss.
+On TikTok the hashtag #ozempic already has 1.1 billion views and counting, while Instagram is littered with users sharing their "Ozempic journey" to weight loss.

 The drug was hailed a potential 'game changer' during an official UK study.
-It first started causing a buzz in the UK as a weight management tool after a University College London study, published in The New England Journal of Medicine, found just over a third (35%) of people who took it for obesity lost more than a fifth of their total body weight.
+A University College London study, published in The New England Journal of Medicine, found just over a third (35%) of people who took it for obesity lost more than a fifth of their total body weight.

 Ozempic does come with risks.
-Dr Amir Khan warned that side effects of the medication could include "nausea, vomiting, feeling bloated, diarrhoea, but in some, more serious, cases it can cause inflammation of the pancreas, that's pancreatitis."
+Dr Amir Khan warned that side effects could include "nausea, vomiting, feeling bloated, diarrhoea, but in some, more serious, cases it can cause inflammation of the pancreas, that's pancreatitis."

 He added it can also cause gall bladder problems.
 "It can even cause kidney failure," he said, "so really it should only be available on prescription.
 I do prescribe it to my patients living with type 2 diabetes, but it's very carefully monitored.
 It is not just given online."